ConfusedVorlon/SwifterEnum/README.md

   end
 end

-# Use it naturally in your models
+# Use it naturally - the enum is part of your model
+order = Order.find(1)
 order.payment_status.completed?       # => true
 order.payment_status.can_refund?      # => true
 order.payment_status.icon             # => "check-circle"